CpaterCodes/Hyss/README.md

 linebreak_css = with_linebreaks(minified_css)
 ```

-The css in `linebreak_css` will look as follows in a file:
+The CSS in `linebreak_css` will look as follows in a file:

 ```css
 body{